GoatTodo/sdk/README.md

 ## Project Goals

+🚨 This is not yet ready for public use 🚨

 I'm ([coltonhurst](https://github.com/coltonhurst)) building a Todo SDK in [Rust](https://www.rust-lang.org) for educational purposes.

-It is not yet ready for public use.
+Current project goals:
+- Create an ergonomic SDK for todo apps
+- Write the entire SDK by hand in pure Rust, using zero dependencies except for crypto related dependencies (currently only: `uuid`)

 ## SDK Usage